Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 | `/var/mail` | Stores user mailboxes |
 | `/var/run → /run` | Holds process ID files (like services tracking info) |

-Why is /var important
+## Why is /var important

-It’s where Linux keeps all its “changing state” data:
+## It’s where Linux keeps all its “changing state” data:
-	•	Logs for auditing and troubleshooting.
+	- `Logs for auditing and troubleshooting`
-	•	Cached downloads to speed things up.
+	- `Cached downloads to speed things up`
 	•	Queued tasks for printers or cron jobs.

 🛡️ If /var fills up, your system can crash.
 For example, if log files in /var/log grow too big, you might not be able to log in.